deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "I'll try it anyway.
 You're right, nutrition in a situation like this is important."

-Warhorse nodded, and stuffed the rest of the MREs back into his pack.
+WARHORSE nodded, and stuffed the rest of the MREs back into his pack.
 "Damn right."
 He ripped the top off a couple of transparent plastic bags, slipped the unappetizing green pouches of food inside, and then added a little water before returning the bags to their cardboard box